dlparker/django-logging/README.rst

 A Django library that logs request, response and exception details in a JSON document.
 It uses the python rotation mechanism to rotate the file logs, but the rotation files will be gziped and it has support for sending the log messages to Elasticsearch.

-This fork adds more user control of the configuration and features such as formatters and handlers.
+This fork adds more user control of the configuration of handlers and supports custom handlers.

-There is a test django project companion repo at https://github.com/dlparker/test_project_django_logging_dlp
+There is a test django project companion repo at https://github.com/dlparker/test_project_django_logging_dlp.
+If you take a look at that project, in the utils/handler.py file you will see a custom handler.
+You can see the configuration of that handler as an extra in the project settings.py file.
+You can see the configuration of the same handler as the only handler in the replace_settings.py file.

 .. image:: https://badge.fury.io/py/django-logging-json.svg
     :target: https://badge.fury.io/py/django-logging-json